-Bill Marcellino is a social and behavioral scientist at the RAND Corporation and a professor at the Pardee RAND Graduate School.
-He was trained as a sociolinguist and corpus linguist.
-He develops analytic toolsets, including RAND-Lex, RAND's proprietary text analytics suite.
+Bill Marcellino is a senior behavioral scientist at the RAND Corporation, professor of text analytics at the Pardee RAND Graduate School, and lecturer at Carnegie Mellon University and Johns Hopkins University.
+He was trained as a sociolinguist and corpus linguist, and at RAND he develops analytic toolsets, including RAND-Lex, RAND's proprietary text analytics suite.
 Marcellino teaches text analytics methods for big datasets (e.g. social media), as well as qualitative research methods.
-His research focuses information as a warfighting function, intelligence, behavioral health, counter-violent extremism/terrorism, and social media as a data source.
+His research focuses on information as a warfighting function, intelligence, military resilience, counter-violent extremism/terrorism, and social media as a data source.
 He has also served as a U.S. Marine tank officer and enlisted rifleman.
 Marcellino received his Ph.D. in rhetoric from Carnegie Mellon University.

 William M. Marcellino, Kim Cragin, Joshua Mendelsohn, Andrew Cady, Madeline Magnuson, and Kathleen Reedy, "Measuring the Popular Resonance of Daesh’s Propaganda," Journal of Strategic Security, 10(1), 2017